cjhillbrand/websocket-sandbox/README.md

 Wait until the table is created and that the table name and primary keys are correct. *Make sure to note **casing** for primary key*

-## Task 2: Creating the Lambda functions
+## TASK 2: Creating the Lambda functions
 Each Lambda function has it's own source code, and accesses different services, which directly affects the roles and permissions assigned to it.
 Refer to the table below for configurations.

 | Function Name | Location of Source                                                                         | Location of Role                                                                                              | Services Accessed  |